mcmont/LabVIEW_examples/CompactRIO Pulse Generator/README.md

 ## Deployment checklist
 a.
 Insert the NI 9401 DIO module into slot 1.

 b.
 Physically connect the CompactRIO to the host PC using a crossover Ethernet cable.

 c.
 In Windows Device Manager set the host PC IP address to 192.168.0.1 on the Ethernet interface.

 d.
-Connect the power to the CompactRIO and power it up
+Connect the power to the CompactRIO and power it up.

 e.
 In NI Measurement and Automation Explorer setup the CompactRIO to use static IP address 192.168.0.2, subnet mask 255.255.255.0, Gateway and DNS server 0.0.0.0 and save the settings.

 f.
 Install CompactRIO Support 13.0 and NI-RIO 13.0 onto the device.

 g.
 Power down the CompactRIO and physically connect the hardware that will receive the pulses to the NI 9401 DIO module.
 The NI 9924 Terminal Block provides a convenient way to break out the connections.

 h.
 Verify that the device is present in Measurement and Automation Explorer.

 i.
 Compile the FPGA VI and run it.

 ## Disclaimer